 Effective Performance Appraisal Methods for HR Professionals

-Organizations use a performance appraisal process to evaluate and assess an employee’s performance over a specific period.
+Organizations use a performance appraisal in the HRM process to evaluate and assess an employee’s performance over a specific period.
 It involves measuring various factors such as productivity, quality of work, communication skills, teamwork, and other job-related skills.
 The primary purpose of an effective performance appraisal is to provide feedback to employees to help them improve their performance and contribute more effectively to the organization’s goals and objectives.

-What is A Performance Appraisal?
+What is Performance Appraisal?

 The Aim of an Effective Performance Appraisal in HRM